You have turned-in this assignment. You can review the lesson and see your previous answers.

 Indonesia has a tropical climate, which means it's hot and humid all year round.

-This climate creates favourable conditions for farming crops like rice, palm oil, cacao, and bananas thrive in the warm wet environment, but the climate also brings challenges.
+Crops like rice, palm oil, cacao and bananas thrive in the warm, wet environment, but the climate also brings challenges.

-5 degrees Celsius to 29 degrees, and some areas receive up to 4,000 millimetres of rainfall per year.
+5 degrees Celsius to 29 degrees, and some areas receive up to 4,000 millimeters of rainfall per year.

 So while the tropical climate supports agriculture and biodiversity, it also creates risks that must be managed.